Page 2

 In the ambulatory, on the wall to the right, is a gold-ground polyptych by Lippo di Dalmasio and a sweet high relief terracotta of the Virgin Enthroned with Saints Lawrence and Eustace of 1503 by Vincenzo Onofri.
 Above are fragments of 1355 frescoes by Vitale da Bologna.

 Here is the chapel, the Angelelli, to the left of centre, with the c.1280/90 Cimabue Maestà (or The Madonna of the Servi).
 No documentary sources, or even traditions, link it to Cimabue - the attribution only dates to 1885, but was thought more likely after restoration in 1937.
 Some even say that it's a collaboration with Duccio, who may have been his pupil.
 It's not possible to get close enough to form an opinion but, although not in the best condition, having suffered rough cleaning and candle burns, it has a certain something.
-Its history is very vague, but works by Cimabue being so rare might tempt you to give it the benefit of the doubt.
+Its history is very vague, then, but works by Cimabue being so rare might tempt you to give it the benefit of the doubt.
 It was presumably painted for the Servites’ earlier church in Borgo San Petronio, as Santa Maria dei Servi wouldn't have been built when it was likely painted, c.
 1287.
 The fresco in here on the right wall is the Virgin and Child Enthroned with Saints Cosmas and Damian by Lippo da Dalmasio (see below).

 Elsewhere are works by Guercino, Francesco Albani, Giuseppe Crespi and Orazio Samacchini.
 On a pilaster is an Ecce Homo on canvas by Barbara Sirani, Elisabetta's (less talented) sister.
 An 18th-century figure of the Virgin stabbed by seven swords by Angelo Piò.